Captions that keep viewers glued to your video — the 3 components you need

 Not only are captions essential for accessibility and inclusion, but they also now play a huge role in keeping viewers engaged, increasing watch times, and maximizing a video's impact.

-To get even more value out of them, we’ll share the 3 key components your captions need to keep viewers' attention:
+To get even more value out of them, here are the 3 key components your captions need to keep viewers' attention:

 Captions should be accurate—both in how the words are spelled, as well as when they appear on the screen.
 Having inaccurate captions can erode your video's professionalism as well as your brand's credibility.